-The arrival of a second based aircraft in Rodez will initially permit the introduction of a new three times weekly connection to Lyon Airports from March 13, 2017.
-The twice weekly (Monday and Friday) connection to Southampton Airport will commence from June 2, 2017 and offer onward connections to Leeds Bradford® Airport, while the twice weekly (Friday and Sunday) link to Milan Airports, MXP and LIN will start from July 7, 2017.
+The arrival of a second based aircraft in Rodez will initially permit the introduction of a new three times weekly connection to Lyon Airport from March 13, 2017.
+The twice weekly (Monday and Friday) connection to Southampton Airport will commence from June 2, 2017 and offer onward connections to Leeds Bradford® Airport, while the twice weekly (Friday and Sunday) link to Error: Unknown profile will start from July 7, 2017.
 The Southampton and Milan flights will operate through to August 20, 2017 and August 27, 2017, respectively.

 “Since establishing ourselves on the Rodez – Paris Orly service last year, expanding our Rodez operation with three new routes and an additional based aircraft demonstrates our strong commitment to the region,” said Mathew Herzberg, head of commercial, Eastern Airways.

 The schedules suggest the Milan route is aimed at the summer weekend break market, while the Southampton flight not only links the south of England for summer 2017 for weekend or week long breaks, but will support demand to the many holiday homes in the area as well as becoming an alternative option for inbound arrivals seeking to reach London.

 “The more immediate start up is Lyon, which has strong trade links with the Rodez Aveyron region.
 The convenient Rodez route to Lyon also allows for onward connections to Eastern Europe and the Far East,” added Herzberg.